 See the state government’s official list of level 2 drug misdemeanors.

 There are no extraordinary risk level 2 drug misdemeanors.

 4. Can level 2 drug misdemeanors be sealed?

 Yes.
-Colorado convictions of level 2 drug misdemeanors can be sealed from the defendant’s record two years after the case ends.
-And if the charge gets dismissed, then the defendant can ask the court for a seal immediately.3
+Colorado convictions of level 2 drug misdemeanors can be sealed from your record two years after the case ends.
+If the charge gets dismissed, then you can ask the court for a seal immediately.3

 5. Are there deportation consequences?